chakeson/Reading-order/backend/README.md

 ```

 ### `GET`
 This endpoint is used to validate the user's credentials.
 It is intended for the login process.
 If succesful it returns a JWT token.
+Username and passport have to be send in the format of base64, this is easily done with javascripts function btoa().

 ```
 GET http://localhost:3100/api/users HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Bearer <token>
+Authorization: Basic username password
 ```

 ### `DELETE`